Porous Alley Initiative

 The grant was accepted by the Council at the August 14th meeting, and the final grant agreement with Ecology is nearly complete.
 Based on a prior-authorization granted by Ecology to begin grant work, staff in Public Works Engineering Stormwater Division (Steve Carstens & Joy Rodriguez) have begun evaluation and planning for the alleys to be replaced.

-For 2013-2014 paving seasons, eight (8) alley and street locations that have been selected for replacement based on need as well as other factors impacting placement of permeable pavements.
-The project sites anticipated for construction in 2013 include:
+This project identified eight (8) alley and street locations for replacement based on need as well as other factors impacting placement of permeable pavements.
+The project sites anticipated for construction include: